 Date into Rescue: 04/02/2016

 Reason for being in rescue: Bella was turned in to a southern shelter because her owners said she had become aggressive with the grandkids.
-She was adopted and returned because she was possessive over food - in the shelter and at the poodle farm, Bella has had no issues whatsoever an she is slowly losing weight as she is now on a healthy diet
+She was adopted and returned because she was possessive over food - in the shelter and at the poodle farm, Bella has had no issues whatsoever.
+Please note, we feed Bella in her crate so she knows her safe place can't be messed with.

 With no history of aggression we placed Bella but sadly her food aggression returned.
 We're now looking for a dog savvy owner who can work with food/resource guarding and understands that this is an ongoing management issue.
 We feed Bella in a crate - feed her always in a crate with the door closed and we think you'll have a good companion.